 - Change the oil and filters of your inboard engine(s).
 Also, change the fuel filter if necessary.

 Another way to protect your boat this summer is by reviewing your boat insurance policy to ensure it still offers sufficient coverage.
-To talk to a team who can ensure you have the right protection in White Plains and waters across New York, contact Scavone Insurance Center today.
+To talk to a team who can ensure you have the right protection in White Plains and waters across New York, contact Scavone Insurance Agency Center LLC today.
 We are here to help you anchor your boat with the best boat insurance policy at the best price.